 Both 2-braider methods would work to produce the braid, but the second way would require even more coordination between the two braiders.
 It would probably look like a strange partner dance with a lot of arm movements, or two people doing a silent “Miss Mary Mack” type clapping game while making Cats-Cradle string figures.

-Speiser suggests one method by which a solo braider could braid this Sudarium braid,*** which I’m sure would work, but I stuck with my basic braiding practice of using all my available fingers (including thumbs) before resorting to doubling or tripling loops on any fingers.
+Speiser suggests one method by which a solo braider could braid this Sudarium braid,*** which I’m sure would work, but I stuck with my basic braiding practice of using all my available fingers—including thumbs—before resorting to doubling or tripling loops on any fingers.
+A) because it usually makes for easier and faster braiding, and B) because it allows adding extra loops on some fingers later on, to make an even larger version of the braid.

 The way I set it up, the first square braid’s loops are on the upper fingers (including the thumb) of my left hand; and the lower fingers of my right hand.
 Those fingers all work together, and do a left and a right loop transfer (v-fell).
 The second component square braid’s moves happen next, in mirror-image fashion: the upper fingers of my right hand and the lower fingers of my left hand work as a unit to make two loop transfers with their loops.
 (Now this all seems clear to me, but it was very murky at first!)